fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-3/assignment-3.md

 - *Reproducibility*: You should double check whether your implementation is easy to reproduce on another computer.
 It is your responsability to ensure that your work is well-documented and straightforward to set up.
 - *Vega-Lite*: If your dataset is too large, you must preprocess the data into a more manageable format before using Vega-Lite.
 This may involve aggregating, sampling, or transforming the data to ensure smooth and efficient visualization.
 - *Environment*: You can choose where you will implement your Vega-Lite specifications.
 Options include using Jupyter Notebook with Altair, embedding Vega-Lite in a web page, using TypeScript, or any other appropriate method.
 Regardless of the approach, you must ensure that your chosen implementation is well-documented and easy to execute.
+- *Jupyter Notebook*: Jupyter Notebook does not store embedded Vega-Lite visualizations.
+It is your responsibility to ensure that all Vega-Lite visualizations are properly included in the markdown documentation as images.
+- *Preprocessed data*: If your visualizations require preprocessed data to run correctly, you must include the necessary datasets in your GitHub repository to ensure reproducibility.
+Do not include the raw data.
+It is your responsibility to verify that all required data files are available and accessible.
+- *Interactive Visualizations*: For interactive visualizations, you should embed GIFs or short video recordings demonstrating the interactions.
 - You are not allowed to use ChatGPT or other AI-based text generators to generate any part of your submission.
 This assignment requires critical thinking and independent analysis, and the use of AI-generated content will result in a significant grade penalty.
 Your write-up should reflect your own reasoning, backed by class concepts, readings, and examples.

 #### Grading